angelacao8/angelacao8.github.io/index.md

 May 2020: I co-authored [Examining the Effects of Social Distancing Policies on COVID-19 Spread Using the Differential SIRD Model](https://drive.google.com/file/d/1HlWks3EADh73vDiWw-wdhAjWTi2i6ZhB/view?usp=sharing), which garnered honors from Emory University's MatheMatics Association (EUMMA).

-May 2020: May 2021: Advised by Dr. Yun Kim and Dr. Lelia Glass, Maddy Liotta and I submitted [Question Formation in Tigrinya](https://drive.google.com/file/d/1CjIVF7P3aDVZexulMvr-3tlgQO8SytCr/view?usp=sharing) to the 2021 TURJ of Georgia Tech.
+May 2020: Advised by Dr. Yun Kim and Dr. Lelia Glass, Maddy Liotta and I submitted [Question Formation in Tigrinya](https://drive.google.com/file/d/1CjIVF7P3aDVZexulMvr-3tlgQO8SytCr/view?usp=sharing) to the 2021 TURJ of Georgia Tech.

+### Teaching
+Spring 2021, QTM-190, Department of Quantitative Theory and Methods, Emory University.

+Spring 2021, LING-190, Program in Linguistics, Emory University.

+Fall 2020, LING-201, Program in Linguistics, Emory University.

 ### Contact
 My email is firstname.middlename.lastname@emory.edu (my middle name is Yuan).
 Please feel free to reach out for a copy of my CV or any other reason.
 I enjoy receiving emails :)